logzio/logz-docs/_source/logzio_collections/_security-sources/auth0.md

 If required, configure the optional parameters as follows:

    * In the **Schedule** field, enter the required schedule value.
 This is the frequency with which logs should be exported.
 This can be customized after creation.
-   * into the **Batch size** field, enter the required batch size value.
+   * In the **Batch size** field, enter the required batch size value.
 This is the number of logs to be sent per batch.
 Maximum is `100`.
 Logs are batched before sending, and multiple batches are sent each time the extension runs.
-   * Enter the **Start from** value.
+   * In the **Start from** field, enter a log ID value.
 This is the checkpoint ID of the log from which you want to start sending.
    * In the **Slack incoming webhook url** field, enter the address for the Slack incoming webhook.
 This is the specific Slack webhook to which you want to send reports from the extension.
    * In the **Slack send success** field, use the selector menu to choose whether to send verbose notifications to Slack.
    * In the **Log level** field, specify minimal log level of events that you would like sent to Logstash.